 Our pupil’s experience a curriculum that meets both the needs of the National Curriculum as well as our own school curriculum.
-The structure to our curriculum content is provided by the Quigley Essentials Curriculum.
+The structure of our curriculum content is provided by the Dimensions Curriculum.

-The National Curriculum is delivered to all pupils in Years One to Years Six, Blackbirds to Eagles.
+The National Curriculum is delivered to all pupils in Years One to Six.

 - Basic Level of Understanding

 - Advancing Level of Understanding

 - Deep Level of Understanding

 English is taught every morning.
 For our younger children, this is in the form of phonics.
 We use the Read, Write, Inc system of phonics.
 Please watch the short video below for more information about the way in which we teach phonics.